Executive Summary

 - Professional LLCs must include the words “professional limited liability company” or the abbreviations PLLC, PLC, P.L.L.C., P.L.C.

-- The business name cannot include the words “incorporated,” “corporation,” “association,” or an abbreviation of these words
+- The business name cannot include the words “incorporated,” “corporation,” “association,” or an abbreviation of these words.

-- Do not include the words “bank,” “banker,” “banking,” “banco,” “banc,” “banque,” “credit union,” “deposit,” “savings association,” “building association,” savings and loan association,” “savings bank,” “thrift,” “trust,” or “trust company” without prior written authorization from the Arizona Department of Financial Institutions
+- Do not include the words “bank,” “banker,” “banking,” “banco,” “banc,” “banque,” “credit union,” “deposit,” “savings association,” “building association,” savings and loan association,” “savings bank,” “thrift,” “trust,” or “trust company” without prior written authorization from the Arizona Department of Financial Institutions.

 Most LLCs don’t require registering a DBA (doing-business-as alias) or trade name.
 However, you’re welcome to register one if you prefer to use another business name for marketing or other purposes.

-Step Two: Choose a Statutory Agent
+Step 2: Choose a Statutory Agent

 Arizona LLCs are required to nominate a statutory agent, referred to in other states as a registered agent.
-The statutory agent can be an individual or business entity, and will be responsible for receiving legal documents on behalf of the business.
+The statutory agent can be an individual or business entity and will be responsible for receiving legal documents on behalf of the business.
 In short, the statutory agent is the middleman between your business and the state.

 When the statutory agent is a person, the only requirement is that he or she must be a resident of Arizona.
 When the statutory agent is a corporation, the business must be authorized to transact business in Arizona.